 This bulgur wheat salad is going to knock your socks off!
 If you’re bored of simple salads and want to try something new and exciting, this bulgur wheat recipe is perfect.

-100% vegan and 100% delicious, this dish is flavourful, filling and super healthy to boot!
+100% vegan (if you use vegan cheese!) and 100% delicious, this dish is flavourful, filling and super healthy to boot!
 It’s also extremely easy to make – and I’m going to show you how!

 Products you need for this recipe